How to get your SA302 Tax Calculation

 It plays a crucial role in a self-employed mortgage application, as it provides evidence of your income.
 It performs the same function as a payslip does in proving employed income, however, you’ll typically need to provide a much longer history of self-employed income.

-While some lenders may accept certified accounts, accountants often also obtain the SA302 form on your behalf, due to its widespread acceptance in the mortgage application process.
+While some lenders may accept certified accounts, accountants often also obtain the SA302 Tax Calculation form on your behalf, due to its widespread acceptance in the mortgage application process.

 How do I obtain my SA302 tax calculation?

 If you’re registered as self-employed with HMRC and have either personally submitted your Self Assessment tax return or had your accountant do so, you can access your SA302 form online.
-They are no longer provided in hard copy, so online is the only option to retrieve them.
+They are no longer provided in hard copy, so you can only retrieve them online.

 HMRC provides access to tax calculations and SA302 details for the past 4 years - most lenders ask for 2-3.

-Here's how to retrieve your SA302 form online:
+Here's how to retrieve your Tax Calculation (SA302) form online:

 Select "More Self Assessment Details."

 Once you’ve obtained your SA302 form, you can easily upload it to your MyMojo account.
-The MyMojo platform can verify and submit the form to a lender for you when you’re ready to initiate the mortgage application process through your mortgage broker.
+The MyMojo platform can verify and submit the form to a lender for you when you’re ready to initiate the mortgage application process through a mortgage broker with knowledge of self-employed and contractor mortgages.

 SA302 FAQs